 Although most developed countries are more prone to earthquakes due to their location, they are relatively better prepared and more resilient than their developing counterpart.
-This resilience stems from their economic advantages and the well-established and enforced mitigation and survival measures.
+This resilience stems from their economic advantages and from well-established, enforced mitigation and survival measures.
 They have relevant policies, plans, instructions, communication methods, and practices that raise awareness of earthquakes and encourage developments to reduce the impacts of disasters (Greer, 2012; OECD, 2006; Suzuki & Kaneko, 2013).
 This is a case of countries like Japan and the US, where earthquake building codes are well developed and enforced, systems are in place, and public awareness, attitude, and perception are higher.
 In contrast, developing countries face challenges such as rapid population growth, reluctance, and economic hardship, resulting in less attention to mitigation and survival measures.
 He et al. (2021) reported that nearly 75% of the 307,918 earthquake-related deaths in 2015 occurred in these nations.
 These are happening despite several international initiatives guiding disaster management, such as the Hyogo and Sendai frameworks and their guides.
-The frameworks pinpoint priority areas and identify key aspects for the community to cope with and become resilient to disasters.
-To comply with these frameworks, technical guides with indicators for monitoring and reporting progress in achieving global targets for disaster risk reduction were identified (UNISDR, 2008; UNDRR, 2017).
-The indicators are useful in assessing progress in disaster management.
+The frameworks pinpoint priority areas and identify key aspects for the community to cope with and become more resilient in the face of disasters.
+To comply with these frameworks, technical guides with indicators for monitoring and reporting progress toward global disaster risk reduction targets were identified (UNISDR, 2008; UNDRR, 2017).
+The indicators are helpful in assessing progress in disaster management.

 Consequently, most countries have aligned their disaster management with the Hyogo and Sendai frameworks.
 Countries like the US, and New Zealand have also developed context-specific frameworks and guides for determining disaster preparedness levels (Simpson, 2008; Patrisina et al., 2018; WHO, 2016; IFRCS, 2000; Tyubee, 2021).
-Alongside, some countries such as New Zealand, the US, Iran, and India, have developed hazard-specific frameworks to determine household or individual earthquake preparedness (Ardalan & Sohrabizadeh, 2016; Kolathayar et al., 2018; Russell, 1995; Spittal et al., 2006).
+Alongside, some countries, such as New Zealand, the US, Iran, and India, have developed hazard-specific frameworks to determine household or individual earthquake preparedness (Ardalan & Sohrabizadeh, 2016; Kolathayar et al., 2018; Russell, 1995; Spittal et al., 2006).
 These frameworks consider issues such as actions during earthquakes, nonstructural safety, structural safety, hazard maps, communications, drills, safety skills, emergency needs, personal safety, outdoor safety, and indoor safety.

 In line with international community initiatives, Tanzania has been restructuring its legal and institutional framework by establishing several institutions, policies, and guidelines such as the 2004 Disaster Management Policy, the 2003 National Operational Guidelines for Disaster Management, the 2012 Tanzania Emergency Preparedness and Response Plan, the 2015 Disaster Management Act, the 2017 Disaster Management Regulations, and the 2022 Disaster Management Act Supplement (United Republic of Tanzania-URT, 2003, 2012b, 2015b, 2017; URT, 2022).
-The legal framework assigns the PMO office as the coordinator of all disaster management activities nationwide, with regional, district, ward, and village/mtaa level disaster management committees.
+The legal framework assigns the PMO office as the coordinator of all disaster management activities nationwide, alongside regional, district, ward, and village/mtaa-level disaster management committees.
 These legal instruments also specify disaster management stakeholders at all levels, including the police, the Red Cross, fire and rescue services, NGOs, CBOs, FBOs, and community members, along with their responsibilities (URT, 2012b; Majamba, 2022).
 Furthermore, disaster risk reduction has been integrated into educational curricula and training programmes, alongside disaster mapping and assessment, the allocation of 1% of the annual national budget for disaster management, and the establishment of disaster relief warehouses (URT, 2015; Haulle, 2012; Waryoba & Mung, 2023; URT, 2014; UNDRR, 2020).
 Additionally, research on disaster preparedness within the country has been documented (Koka et al., 2018; Haulle, 2012; Kamanyi, 2020; Kihila, 2017; Bushesha & Ndibalema, 2017; Mushi, 2016; Amuli, 2019).
 Instruments such as the national post-disaster needs assessment reporting templates and the Disaster Risk Management Index (DRMI) have been developed to evaluate disaster preparedness levels (URT, 2014; Earthquake Megacities Initiatives-EMI, 2019)